Megan Rohrer: Views and opinions

 Rohrer’s writings and public statements reflect a commitment to expanding theological conversations to include transgender and queer perspectives.
 In works such as Queerly Lutheran and Trans Theology Without Apology, he has argued that Christian theology should embrace the lived experiences of LGBTQ people and challenge exclusionary interpretations of scripture.
 His theological approach emphasizes embodiment, inclusion, and the recognition of diverse gender identities within faith communities.

 He has also highlighted the importance of pastoral care for marginalized groups, particularly LGBTQ homeless youth in San Francisco, and has advocated for faith communities to adopt practices that reduce bias and promote equity.

 Personal life

 Rohrer claims to be related to Nicholas of Flüe in the 16th generation.
 His book The Way to Flüeli-Ranft: A Pilgrimage to the Land of Brother Klaus the Patron Saint of Switzerland talks about both his trip to visit the home of Nicholas of Flue, the Bruder Klaus Museum and includes his genealogical connection to the saint, stories about the saint and some of his personal experiences as a bishop and in the days following.
-Rohrer goes by he and they pronouns.
+Rohrer goes by he/him pronouns.